safing/docs/main/tech-overview.md

 section: main
 order: 1
 layout: base
+updated: 19.02.2019
 ---

-Here is short and very technical overview of the three components that make Safing awesome.
+Here is short and very technical overview of the Portmaster, Gate17 and Stamp.

 ## Portmaster